-When it comes to speech pathology in Australia, Charles Sturt University (CSU) researchers are leading the way!
+When it comes to speech pathology in Australia, Charles Sturt University researchers are leading the way!

-Research magazine by The Australian highlights Australia’s top researchers and research institutions.
-CSU received the accolade of Australia’s Research Field Leaders in both the individual Field Leader and Leading Institution categories.
+Research magazine, published by The Australian, highlights Australia’s top researchers and research institutions.
+In 2018 Charles Sturt received the accolade of Australia’s Research Field Leaders in both the individual Field Leader and Leading Institution categories.

-It’s perfect timing to celebrate CSU’s rich history in training speech pathologists.
-That’s because 2018 marks 20 years since CSU started offering a speech pathology program.
+It was perfect timing to celebrate our rich history in training speech pathologists.
+That’s because 2018 marked 20 years since the university started offering a speech pathology program.

 Research that makes a difference

-CSU Professor of Speech and Language Acquisition Sharynne McLeod won the individual honour in the Research survey.
-The expertise of the research team at CSU meant that the university was named the leading institution for research in the speech pathology discipline.
+Professor of Speech and Language Acquisition Sharynne McLeod won the individual honour in the Research survey.
+The expertise of the research team at Charles Sturt meant that the university was also named the leading institution for research in the speech pathology discipline.

-Following the announcement, Professor McLeod expressed her pride in her team.
+Professor McLeod expressed her pride in her colleagues.

-“Our team are very grateful for this unexpected acknowledgement.
-CSU’s dedicated team of researchers support children and adults with speech, language and communication needs.
+“Our dedicated researchers support children and adults with speech, language and communication needs.
 They also encourage multilingualism in Australia.
 Our research facilitates everyone’s right to communicate.
 Plus, it aligns with the United Nations’ Universal Declaration of Human Rights.

 “For every piece of research we do we ask: ‘Will this make a difference to the lives of children and families across the world?’”